For No Reason at All in C: Notable recordings

 Marty Grosz and His Honoras Causa Jazz Band recorded it on the album Hooray for Bix!.
-Scott Robinson recorded the song on his 2000 album Melody from the Sky.
-The Bix Beiderbecke Fabulous band performed the song at the 2003 Bix 100 Project in the Netherlands in the Jazz Club Delft in March, 2003.
+Scott Robinson recorded "For No Reason at All in C" on his 2000 album Melody from the Sky.
+The Bix Beiderbecke Fabulous band performed it at the 2003 Bix 100 Project in the Netherlands in the Jazz Club Delft in March, 2003.
 The project was initiated and directed by multi-instrumentalist Ad Houtepen.
-The instrumental was also recorded by Julio Remersaro (piano & cornet) during a performance at the AMIA Auditorium on August 4, 2013 in Buenos Aires, Argentina.
-The song was also performed in concert in 2003 by a band that included Mark Shane on piano, Howard Alden on guitar, and Dan Levinson, Jerry Dodgion, and Scott Robinson on C-melody saxophone at the JVC Jazz Festival at the Hunter College Danny Kaye Playhouse in an arrangement by Dan Levinson during the Bix Beiderbecke centennial.
-Hal Smith's Swing Central released the song in 2017 on the album Windy City Swing.
+The instrumental was also recorded by composer Julio Remersaro (piano & cornet) during a performance at the AMIA Auditorium on August 4, 2013 in Buenos Aires, Argentina.
+The piece was also performed in concert in 2003 by a band that included Mark Shane on piano, Howard Alden on guitar, and Dan Levinson, Jerry Dodgion, and Scott Robinson on C-melody saxophone at the JVC Jazz Festival at the Hunter College Danny Kaye Playhouse in an arrangement by Dan Levinson during the Bix Beiderbecke centennial.
+Hal Smith's Swing Central released a version of the piece in 2017 on the album Windy City Swing.